What can you do with a good credit score? That’s a question all of us should be asking when we see a double-digit rise in our score.

 A classic example of the difference between a credit card for people with bad credit and credit cards for people with good credit is the Build Card and the Citi Simplicity.

 The Build Card’s APR is 29.9% and applies to all purchases the moment you make them, whereas the Citi Simplicity has an introductory APR of 0% for 21 months and a regular APR of between 13.99% and 23.99%.

 The APR alone on these cards is a clear indication of the advantages you have with higher scores.

 7. Don’t Go Out and Spend More Money Because of Your Credit Scores Are Higher

 It can be easy to fall into the financial trap of thinking that you should immediately use your credit scores to your advantage.

 Kevin Gallegos, vice president of Freedom Financial Network’s Phoenix operations, reinforced this to us as he talked to us about what consumers should do with their increased credit scores.

 “Be happy, breathe a sigh of relief – and do nothing out of the ordinary,” he said.
 “A higher credit score is not a license to buy something.
 You should, however, maintain and improve it.”

 The problem with excess spending due to higher scores is that, while your credit scores have gotten higher, your budget remains the same.
-Your salary is probably still the same as it was before your scores went up and so are your bills.
+Your salary is probably still the same as it was before your scores went up, and so are your bills.

-Basically, there’s nothing about your income and expenses that says you should spend more.
+There’s nothing about your income and expenses that says you should spend more.